maweeks/EverythingJava/README.md

 This repository has the contents used to teach new developers Java from scratch.

-It will be updated ~weekly with new content as each lesson is completed.
+It will be updated (roughly) weekly with new content as each lesson is completed.

 There is a cheat sheet avaible with a summary of all the content that has been taught so far.